Robert Bosch United World College: Campus facilities

-The college's fully residential campus is located on the newly refurbished Freiburg Charterhouse, a former Carthusian monastery dating to the 14th century.
-The students are housed in newly built and cube-shaped student houses, which were designed by architect Peter Kulka and follow Freiburg's energy-efficient standards.
+The college's fully residential campus is located on the refurbished Freiburg Charterhouse, a former Carthusian monastery dating to the 14th century.
+The students are housed in modernist and minimalistic cube-shaped student houses, which were designed by architect Peter Kulka and follow the city of Freiburg's energy-efficient standards.
 The houses are sustainable and are powered by energy from solar panels.
-The student village consists of eight houses for students and four houses for teachers.
-The student houses house around 24 people.
-All houses are equipped with kitchens with common supplies, living room with tables, 4 bathrooms and a storage room.
+The student village consists of eight student houses and four houses for teachers.
+The student houses accommodates around 24 students.
+Teachers also serve as "house parents", providing support both in the learning and residential context.
+All houses are equipped with kitchens with common cooking and cleaning supplies, living room(common rooms) with tables and sofas, washing and drying machines, 4 bathrooms, and a storage room.

-Education

-The Freiburg Charterhouse, a former Carthusian monastery, which houses parts of the school.
+The Freiburg Charterhouse, a former Carthusian monastery.
+It makes up the main educational and administrative building.